Dwight Dorau

 Candidate Bio

+As a retired Air Force colonel, I have nearly 27 years of experience working with an incredibly diverse group of people from all branches of the military, various federal and state agencies, and international organizations.
+Working with others has been the great pleasure of my career, and I know I can effectively work with all sides in the legislature to ensure common-sense solutions to Minnesota’s problems.
 During my military career, I’ve had many leadership experiences.
 I’ve been a three-time commander, including leading a squadron of aerial refueling airplanes in combat sorties over the skies of Afghanistan, as well as leading all airfield support operations at a large and busy airbase in England.
 I am now working at Johnson High School in St Paul as the Senior Aerospace Science Instructor for the Air Force Junior ROTC program, developing citizens of character dedicated to serving their country and community.

 I am a 100% product of the Minnesota public education system.
 I attended Finlayson High School, Brainerd Community College, and the University of Minnesota, Duluth, culminating with a Master of Education degree.